 Since the twins were born I have been filing everything in the deal with it once they are a nursery pile.
 Woe bedtide anyone who opens a cupboard in our house!!
 I cannot defer this anymore and so I will be sorting out the house this year

 My husband works from home one day a week.
 He is working and I am off out and about with the kids so I don’t see him much during these days, but once the girls are at nursery I am really looking forward to us being able to have lunch together and on our own once a week.

-So official goals for the change in my mummy role are now in writing!
+So official goals for the change in my mummy role and plans for the fact that one day they will be grown are now in writing!
 I hate to fail so I will be getting it done and hopefully this will ease the slight ache in my heart when all I hear is quiet two days a week…